-$$Z_j^{(\alpha)} | \phi \stackrel{iid}{\sim} N_k(\phi, \sigma^2 I_k), \quad \phi \sim N_k(0_k, 10I_k), \quad \sigma^{-2} \sim \text{Gamma}(1, 1).$$
+$Z_j^{(\alpha)} | \phi \stackrel{iid}{\sim} N_k(\phi, \sigma^2 I_k), \quad \phi \sim \mathcal{N}k(0_k, 10I_k), \quad \sigma^{-2} \sim \text{Gamma}(1, 1).$

-Table 1 and Table 2 summarize the sizes and coverage probabilities over 2,000 replications for both models for k=2 and 3, respectively.
-Note that the non-parametric Bayes method gives a smaller credible set with a nominal coverage probability, thus protecting it from the model misspecification bias in the parametric Bayesian approach.
+Table 1 and Table 2 summarize the size and coverage probability over 2000 replications for both models, for k = 2 and 3, respectively.
+It can be noticed that the non-parametric Bayes method gives a smaller credible set with nominal coverage probability, thus protecting from the model misspecification bias in the paremetric Bayesian approach.

-We also analyze Fisher's iris data, which contain information on three plant species, namely, Setosa, Virginica, and Versicolor, and four features, namely, sepal length, sepal width, petal length, and petal width.
-The same $\mathrm{DP}(\alpha)$ prior with $\alpha = 2 \times \mathrm{N_4}(0_4, 10I_4)$ is used.
-We construct the 95% Bayesian credible ellipsoid of the four-dimensional spatial median, and report its four principal axes in Table 1 of the Supplementary Material.
-In addition, for the purpose of illustration, we plot six pairs of features for each species and the credible ellipsoids for the corresponding two-dimensional spatial medians.
-The figures are given in the Supplementary Material.
+We also analyze Fisher's iris data which consists of three plant species, namely, Setosa, Virginica and Versicolor and four features, namely, sepal length, sepal width, petal length and petal width.
+The same $DP(\alpha)$ prior with $\alpha = 2 \times N_4(0_4, 10I_4)$ is used.
+We construct the 95% Bayesian credible ellipsoid of the 4-dimensional spatial median and report its four principal axes in Table 1 of the supplementary document.
+Also, for the purpose of illustration, we plot 6 pairs of features for each species and the credible ellipsoids for the corresponding two dimensional spatial medians.
+The figures are given in the supplementary document.

-7. Conclusion
+7. Concluding Remarks

-This study is the first to examine the asymptotic behavior of the posterior distributions of multivariate medians and quantiles.
-Multivariate quantiles are of interest in, for example, network analysis, genetic experiments, and image analysis, where the data sets do not fit into well-known distributions and exhibit non-normality, skewness, and outliers.
-The Bayesian approach gives us automatic uncertainty quantification through the posterior distributions, without requiring large-sample approximations.
+• The present paper is the first to study the asymptotic behavior of posterior distributions of multivariate median and quantiles.
+Multivariate quantiles can be the object of interest in various types of study, for example, network analysis, genetic experiments and image analysis, where the datasets do not fit into well-known distributions and exhibit non-normality, skewness and outliers.
+The Bayesian approach gives us automatic uncertainty quantification through the posterior distributions without requiring any largesample approximations.
 The nonparametric Bayesian approach discussed here is appealing because it does not need any distributional assumptions.